Agentic Exploration of Physics Models: Results

-{\bf Quantum Many-Body Physics} -- In domains ranging from condensed matter physics to particle physics, the fundamental language is that of quantum many-body systems.
+In domains ranging from condensed matter physics to particle physics, the fundamental language is that of quantum many-body systems.
 The essence of this domain, with complexities like the exponential growth of the Hilbert space with particle number and the presence of entanglement, is captured well by models of interacting spins or qubits.
-We therefore let the agent explore and analyze spin Hamiltonians.
-In terms of experiments, we test two variations: (i) In one setting, the agent is allowed to initialize the system in a product state and then observe the temporal evolution of the expectation values of single-spin operators. (ii) In another setting, the agent is allowed to construct arbitrary observables (Hermitian operators) and obtain their expectation values in the ground state of the unknown Hamiltonian (see \Cref{fig:quantum_result}).
-As usual, the agent is also provided with a tool that allows it to set up a freely chosen many-spin Hamiltonian and either simulate its time dynamics or get its ground state expectation values, respectively.
-The agent is told that it may specify the Hamiltonian or the operators via Python code that is given access to the predefined spin operators.
+We therefore let the agent explore and analyze spin Hamiltonians, a task with wide-ranging applications from solid-state physics to quantum technologies\,\cite{Krenn2023, valenti2019}.
+In terms of experiments, we test two variations: (i) In one setting, the agent can initialize the system in a product state and then observe the temporal evolution of the expectation values of single-spin operators. (ii) In another setting, the agent can construct arbitrary observables (Hermitian operators) and obtain their expectation values in the ground state of the unknown Hamiltonian (see \Cref{fig:quantum_result}).
+In both settings, the agent is provided with information that the system has a 1d or 2d configuration and that it consists of spins.

 We find that the agent has an active working knowledge of quantum many-body physics and spin models in particular, including standard models like transverse Ising, XXZ, and Heisenberg, but also e.g.\ Dzyaloshinskii-Moriya (spin-orbit induced) chiral couplings.
-It is able to deploy that knowledge reliably in this challenge.
+It can deploy that knowledge reliably in this challenge.